kajuberdut/RollerDerbyApp/README.md

 This web application is built with Python, Flask, and FastApi.

 This application is functional and ready to use.
-However, there are more features that I would like to continue integrating.
-I hope to make this the main platform for roller derby players.
+However, there are more features that I would like to continue integrating and this is my first step.
+I hope to make this the main platform for collaboration for roller derby players.

+My mission is to assist people coming together and playing one of the greatest sports on earth.

 ## Features
 * Intuitive